 Operation

-The rotary control adjusts input gain and pan (plus stream selection for Ravenna sources).
+The rotary control at the top of the fader strip adjusts the microphone gain, channel input gain and pan (plus stream selection for Ravenna sources).
 The operation is system-defined and provides the same fixed functionality regardless of the configuration.

 Press down on the rotary control to step through the available parameters and turn to adjust the current value.
 The parameter name and value appear briefly in the display.